 On a sleepy day in 1963 Floyd was outside in his blue overhauls and captain’s hat, working the fire under a large kettle where the day’s catch of shrimp was to be cooked.
 He’d been up since early that morning when he had gone to drop the traps in the canal.

-He dumped the buckets full of shrimp into the boiling water and when they turned white in their orange shells he put them into prepared cardboard boxes where they’d be stored on ice and ready for sale in the store.
+He dumped the buckets full of shrimp into the boiling water and when they turned white in their orange shells he put them in prepared cardboard boxes where they’d be stored on ice and ready for sale in the store.

-The Seattle Times had taken an interest in the man and his shrimp boat and a reporter and photographer were on the scene observing.
+The Seattle Times had taken an interest in the man and his shrimp boat and a reporter and photographer were on the scene.
 I was also there watching.
-Every summer the grand kids got to stay a week with grandma and grandpa at Pleasant Harbor.
+Every summer we grandkids got to stay a week with grandma and grandpa at Pleasant Harbor.
 Those sunny days were filled with dusty hikes through woods to the canal below where we played on the beach and swam in the icy cold water.
 We dropped homemade lines off the state dock down the barnacle covered pilings where the perch were feeding and when they took the bait we yanked hard and pulled them up.
 If we got up in time we went out with grandpa on the boat early in the morning to set the traps or later that day to collect them filled with shrimp and the occasional hitchhiking crab or squid.

 After they had taken several pictures of grandpa the reporter covering the story asked me if I liked shrimp.